 Every month, go over your budget again to look for more money you can save.

-And if you’re having trouble getting into the savings habit, consider using an app like Digit to get things rolling.
+And if you’re having trouble getting into the savings habit, consider using a money-saving app like Digit to get things rolling.

 Aside from saving money, the other thing I love when it comes to my finances is setting goals.